Adolescent mental health experts win Emerging Leaders Prize

 £200k for adolescent mental health research awarded to the Medical Research Foundation’s 2018 Emerging Leaders Prize winners.

 The Emerging Leaders Prize recognises and rewards talented researchers who’ve already made a strong contribution to their field.

-Dr Jean-Baptiste Pingault of UCL wins £100k, he said: "I'm really proud to have been chosen as one of the Medical Research Foundation's Emerging Leaders.
+Dr Jean-Baptiste Pingault of UCL was awarded first place and £100k.
+He said: "I'm really proud to have been chosen as one of the Medical Research Foundation's Emerging Leaders.
 I was thrilled when I received the call.
 There is huge potential to improve people's lives through adolescent mental health research so to have the Foundation's support is fantastic."

 Dr Pingault’s work aims to understand causes of adolescent mental health problems to help design better tools for prevention.

 The Emerging Leaders Prize fund is flexible meaning the winners decide how best to use it to further their adolescent mental health research.

 Dr Tobias Hauser of UCL won second place and £80k.
 His work exploring big data could reveal potential biomarkers indicative of adolescent mental health problems, he said: "I am really excited about the unique opportunity that the Medical Research Foundation has provided with this prize.
 I will use the funding to investigate how brain and cognitive functions develop during adolescence, and how these processes can go awry and lead to mental health problems."

 Medical Research Foundation CEO Dr Angela Hind said: “The Foundation supports research where there is little existing investment but clear clinical need for better treatments.
 By supporting excellence in adolescent mental health research we hope to enable our Prize winners to develop their leadership skills and to explore new ideas in their research.”

 Four further runner-up prizes of £5k were awarded in recognition of excellence in adolescent mental health research.